aboros/butabot-agent/README.md

 - **Slack workspace** with bot app created
 - **Anthropic API key** (stored in `.env` file)

-**Note**: Python, Node.js, and Claude Code CLI are all installed automatically inside the Docker container - you don't need to install them on your host machine.
+**Note**: Python and Node.js are installed automatically inside the Docker container - you don't need to install them on your host machine.

 ## Setup